 I LOVE BOOKS.
 But that shouldn’t come as news to you.
 You are here on my blog, so you would know.
 I am just not a bibliophile; I love everything related to books.
 I love the book smell, the library, bookish characters, of course talking to the authors and everything and anything that falls between these obsessions.

-I used to rate books, but I have liberated myself from the obligation to summarize all my feelings about a book to a star rating.
+Until a short while ago, I rated books too, but I have liberated myself from the obligation to summarize all my feelings about a book to a star rating.
 I don’t want to be struggling to decide if I should give the book a 3 star or 3.5 star.
 Or worse, to give two very different books the same rating when they clearly aren’t.
 Read more about my issue with ratings here.

 9) I am rarely a fangirl